 Explore anomalous database activities upon detection of a suspicious event

-You will receive an email notification upon detection of anomalous database activities.
+You receive an email notification upon detection of anomalous database activities.

-The email will provide information on the suspicious security event including the nature of the anomalous activities, database name, server name, application name, and the event time.
-In addition, the email will provide information on possible causes and recommended actions to investigate and mitigate the potential threat to the database.
+The email provides information on the suspicious security event including the nature of the anomalous activities, database name, server name, application name, and the event time.
+In addition, the email provides information on possible causes and recommended actions to investigate and mitigate the potential threat to the database.

 - The email alert includes a direct link to the SQL Audit log.
 Clicking on this link launches the Azure portal and opens the SQL Audit records around the time of the suspicious event.
 Click on an audit record to view more details on the suspicious database activities, making it easier to find the SQL statements that were executed (who accessed, what they did and when) and determine if the event was legitimate or malicious (e.g. application vulnerability to SQL injection was exploited, someone breached sensitive data, etc.).

 Explore threat detection alerts for your database in the Azure portal

 SQL Database Threat Detection integrates its alerts with Azure Security Center.
-A live SQL security tile within the database blade in the Azure portal tracks the status of active threats.
+A live SQL security tile within the database page in the Azure portal tracks the status of active threats.

-Clicking on the SQL security tile launches the Azure Security Center alerts blade and provides an overview of active SQL threats detected on the database.
+Clicking on the SQL security tile launches the Azure Security Center alerts page and provides an overview of active SQL threats detected on the database.